Clutchison/namia/c1/sessions/0/session_0.md

 - Deaths might happen, and that's ok.
 - I will not kill your character unfairly.

+### When I ask for rolls
+Two things must be true for me to ask for a roll.
+- The outcome must be uncertain
+- The roll must add drama to the story.

 ### Campaign Framework

 - Difficulty will ramp.